Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-virtual-mouse-input.md

+---
+uid: input-system-virtual-mouse-config
+---

-# Configure a Virtual Mouse for UI input
+# Configure a Virtual Mouse

 To configure the Virtual Mouse component with the Unity UI system:

 1. Create a UI GameObject with an **Image** component.
 This GameObject is the mouse pointer.
 It can help to rename it "_Pointer_".